 Low testosterone can cause health and intimacy problems.
 Testosterone affects body fat, energy, intimate drive, mood, concentration, muscle strength, and more.
 It’s common for testosterone levels to decrease beginning in your 40s, which is known as Low Testosterone or Low T. It can be treated with testosterone replacement therapy to make you feel more like yourself again.

 A vasectomy is a permanent surgical method of birth control that many men choose when they’re done having children or if they prefer not to have any at all.
 It’s a fast, easy procedure with very few risks that can be performed in an outpatient clinic.
 Although it’s a permanent form of birth control, a vasectomy can sometimes be reversed.

 If you have any new urinary or sexual symptoms, schedule an appointment with a urologist for an assessment.
 You might walk out of that appointment with a treatment that changes your life.

 If you’re in your 40s and have never seen a urologist, it’s time to start preventive screening for prostate cancer.
-Don’t delay – schedule an appointment today!
+Don’t delay – call 843.347.2450 to schedule an appointment today!